ayrton-hora/ayrton-hora/README.md

 ### Hi, I'm Ayrton Hora.

-Currently a Computer Science Student at [Federal University of Sergipe (UFS)](https://www.ufs.br/), Brazil.
+Computer Scientist by [Federal University of Sergipe (UFS)](https://www.ufs.br/), Brazil.

 I currently a Software Engineer and acting as Tech Director at [Sergipe State Attorneys General Office](https://pge.se.gov.br/).

 Both areas were the ones that captured me mostly.
 On my hard disk I'll never forget some markable feelings like my first S.E discipline and my first contact as a I.T Team Leader.
 Software Engineering, Databases and Cloud Computing instigates me.
 Eventually I'll be breaking through the Back-end world, also dealing with Networks, Algorithms and DevOps culture.